 Any presentation needs proper preparation.
 Look through your notes and read them to yourself out loud to make sure there aren’t any egregious errors.
 Give the presentation to another person and get their honest critique.
 Test all technology that will be used in the presentation beforehand so you don’t run into trouble mid-show.

 What tips would you include in a presentation skills course?
-Let us know in the comments!
+Let us know in the comments and check out our amazing Customizable Courseware!